Lindt8/PHITS-Tools/paper.md

 timing of interactions, radiation damage (in displacements per atom, DPA), and more.
 Users provide the desired
-binning for the tally histograms to be created (such as specifying a range of energies of interest and how many bins the tally should have within that energy range), and the code will simulate the histories, or "lives", of many particles, outputting the aggregate distributions for the quantities being tallied, which should be converged to the "true/real" distributions provided a statistically sufficient number of histories were simulated (often on the order of millions or more).
+binning for the tally histograms to be created (such as specifying a range of energies of interest and how many bins the tally should have in that energy range), and the code will simulate the histories, or "lives", of many particles, outputting the aggregate distributions for the quantities being tallied, which should be converged to the "true/real" distributions provided a statistically sufficient number of histories were simulated (often on the order of millions or more).